 Since we have numerous clients in the Manufacturing industry in our portfolio, we pride ourselves on meeting even the most exigent standards and needs that companies in this vertical might have.
 As a learning lesson of our ample collaboration with such enterprises, we have insights into the niche that might help companies in such verticals better implement CRM tools, which is why we put together this CRM playbook.
 Here’s what we found in our history of collaborating with manufacturing companies:

-- Consolidate current systems and processes to create sales efficiency and a better customer experience
+- Most manufacturing enterprises struggle with current systems and processes that may help them create sales efficiency and enhance the customer experience.

-The dealer-manufacturer relationship is, above all else a partnership between enterprises.
-The net-value of the partnership is a result of the alignment, commitment, incentives, awareness and performance of both parties.
-In most cases, the manufacturer is responsible for setting the tone of the relationship and providing the infrastructure and tools to enable dealer success.
+This dynamic, above all, can be translated into a partnership between two (or more) enterprises.
+How valuable this partnership is closely related to how well-aligned the enterprises are, the level of commitment, the incentives, the level of awareness, and the performance of both parties.
+Most often than not, the manufacturing enterprise is responsible for setting the tone of the relationship and providing the infrastructure and tools to enable dealer success.

-Every territory is different, so using CRM to give territory managers a macro view of their business helps drive informed decision making and prioritization.
-Most manufacturers sell several product lines and the performance of a product line in a territory is a top-concern for the business.
-It must be simple to collect data to give management a better picture of where they should be spending their to maximize the performance of their territory.
+Every territory is different, so using CRM to give territory managers a macro view of their business helps drive informed decision-making and prioritization.
+Most manufacturers sell several product lines, and the performance of a product line in a territory is a top concern for the business.
+It must be simple to collect data to give management a better picture of where they should spend their time to maximize the performance of their territory.

 For more detailed tips about CRM for manufacturing, please download our CRM for Manufacturing Playbook.